Hierarchical Random Measures without Tables: Posterior representation for normalized hCRVs

-We observe that $\rho_x$ does not need a L\'evy density on $\Omega_d$.
-This can be seen as a technical detail on $(0,+\infty)$ but it is actually relevant on $\Omega_d$, as some popular models, such as GM-dependent measures, do not have a L\'evy density.
-We refer to \citet[Lemma 6]{Catalano2024} for an expression of the multivariate L\'evy measure corresponding to GM-dependence measures, which is a weighted combination of the independent and comonotonic L\'evy measure in \eqref{def:extreme_levy}.
+Note that the L\'evy measure $\rho_x$ does not need a density on $\Omega_d$.
+This may be seen as a technical detail on $(0,+\infty)$, but it is relevant on $\Omega_d$, as some popular models, such as GM-dependent measures, do not admit a density; see \citet[Lemma 6]{Catalano2024}.

-We now specialize Theorem~\ref{th:posterior_crv} to the case of hierarchical CRVs.
-For simplicity, we assume that $\rho$ and $\rho_0$ have L\'evy densities on $(0,+\infty)$, denoted with the same notation.
-In particular, this implies that both $\id(\rho)$ and $\id(\rho_0)$ have a p.d.f. \cite[Theorem 27.7]{Sato1999}.
-The first nontrivial result characterizes the distribution of the vector of random measures $\bm{\crm}^*$, showing the conditional quasi-conjugacy of the model.
-Indeed, conditionally on $\bm{U}$, we can interpret $\bm{\crm}^*$ as a hierarchical CRV with heterogeneous marginal distributions.
+We now specialize Theorem~\ref{th:posterior_crv} to hierarchical CRVs.
+For simplicity, we assume that $\rho$ and $\rho_0$ have L\'evy densities on $(0,+\infty)$, denoted with the same notation; this implies that both $\id(\rho)$ and $\id(\rho_0)$ have a p.d.f. \cite[Theorem 27.7]{Sato1999}.
+A first result shows the conditional quasi-conjugacy of the model.
+Indeed, conditionally on $\bm{U}$, we can interpret the vector $\bm{\crm}^*$ as a hierarchical CRV with heterogeneous marginal distributions.